 PUPPETEER SONG YOU HEARD IN THE VIDEO (2nd Song)

 Conscious lyrics has what is described as SUBSTANCE, this means the content is long lasting, profound, important and has more relevance and REAL MEANING than other content.

 I’m sure you’ve heard me say you need MORE SUBSTANCE before.

 There is nothing wrong with creating club and party content that makes people happy and gets them in the mood to have a good time.
 You’re spreading smiles.

-The only downside is club/party content isn’t as highly regarded as other kind of subject matter but it is still a part of hip hop and always has been.
+The only downside is club/party content isn’t as highly regarded as other kinds of subject matter but it is still a part of hip hop and always has been.

-The thing with party content is that it is much more about FLOW and creating something that makes people want to party or dance to it.
+However, with party content, it is much more about FLOW and creating something that makes people want to party or dance to it.

 There generally isn’t anything complicated or too much to think about in the subject matter in a club song because it would take the listeners attention away from the rhythm of the song.